hbc/NGS_Data_Analysis_Course/sessionI/lessons/08_assessing_quality.md

 * Learn how to evaluate the quality of your NGS data using the program FastQC
 * Use a `for` loop to automate operations on multiple files
+* Create a job submission script to automate quality assessment

 ##Quality Control of FASTQ files